Representation in International Arbitration Courts for Foreign Companies

 Procedural Flexibility

-Parties have greater control over the process, including selecting arbitrators, choosing the language of proceedings, determining timelines, and agreeing on applicable rules.
+Parties control key aspects of the process — selecting arbitrators, choosing the language of proceedings, determining timelines, and agreeing on applicable rules — making arbitration significantly more adaptable than state court litigation.

 Recovery of Legal Costs

-International arbitration often allows the prevailing party to recover reasonable legal fees and arbitration expenses as part of the final award.
+International arbitration typically allows the prevailing party to recover reasonable legal fees and arbitration expenses as part of the final award.
+We advise on cost recovery strategy from the outset.

 Remote Participation